Unnai Ninaithu: Plot

 The story comes to the present, and Radha is even more impressed upon listening to Surya's past love story.
 One day, Surya finds Nirmala and gets to know that Selvam has broken the promise to marry her and humiliated her and her family and they had to leave everything and return to poverty.
 Surya is worried seeing Nirmala and her family's poor state and again offers help.
 Nirmala had plans of pursuing MBBS before.
 Surya helps her in writing the entrance examination.
 She gets admission only in a private medical college where the fee is high.
 Surya sells his lodge to the lessee and gives the money to Nirmala to use it for the education fee.

 Five years pass by, and Nirmala completes her medical degree and gets a job posting, as well.
 All these years, Surya gave her financial and moral support in pursuing her education.
 Meanwhile, Radha also remains unmarried as she loves Surya, but she never expressed it to him.
 Nirmala is about to leave to another city for a job along with her family.
 At the railway station, she conveys her interest in marrying Surya, who refuses her proposal by saying that he helped her only because he once loved her and didn't wish to see her in poverty, but did not harbour any feelings for her.
 He says that he knows that Radha is in love with him and that she has been declining all marriage alliances coming her way for the last five years waiting for Surya.
 Surya also says that Radha's love is more genuine than Nirmala's because Nirmala ditched him when she found a better guy than Surya, while Radha was rejecting all other proposals for him.
 Radha overhears the conversation and feels happy.
-The movie ends with both Surya and Radha getting united.
+The film ends with both Surya and Radha getting united.

 Production

-Vijay, who worked with Vikraman in Poove Unakkaga (1996), was chosen by him to play the lead role in Unnai Ninaithu and the actor shot for the film for a few days before opting out of the project, owing to creative differences.
+Vijay, who worked with Vikraman in Poove Unakkaga (1996), was chosen by him to play the lead role in Unnai Ninaithu and the actor shot for a few days before opting out of the project, owing to creative differences.
 He was subsequently replaced by Suriya.
 Vikraman also briefly considered casting actor Prashanth, before finalising Suriya.
+In 2026, Vikraman shared an unreleased version of the song "Ennai Thalattum", featuring Vijay and Laila.

 The team predominantly shot the film in Chennai and Visakhapatnam areas, while songs were shot in Malaysia, Thailand and Sri Lanka.
 The team travelled to Kandy and the Ramboda Falls to film sequences across Sri Lanka, and it became the first film by director Vikraman to be shot outside India.
+Suriya performed a stunt sequence, where his character jumps into a well of 100 feet depth, after refusing a stunt double.